facundoolano/advenjure/README.md

 ## Advanced Usage

-There are a number of advanced features available in the engine:
+There is a number of advanced features available in the engine:

   * Overriding messages: use custom messages for a given action on a room or item.
   * Pre conditions: function hook to define whether an action can be performed.